huijing/personal-website-v3/src/content/blog/2017-12-04-vertical-typesetting-revisited.md

 <img srcset="/images/posts/vertical-typesetting/zero-480.jpg 480w, /images/posts/vertical-typesetting/zero-640.jpg 640w, /images/posts/vertical-typesetting/zero-960.jpg 960w, /images/posts/vertical-typesetting/zero-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="/images/posts/vertical-typesetting/zero-640.jpg" alt="Margins resolving to zero" />

 When we set the writing mode to vertical, the “height” seems to become the horizontal-axis when it comes to calculating these values.
 I say seems because I'm honestly not 100% sure how it really works.
-And it dawned on me that the Javascript solution is actually magic!
+And it dawned on me that the JavaScript solution is actually magic!

 Nah, I'm kidding.
-It's really because we didn't mix writing-modes when using the Javascript solution, so the respective dimensions that resolved to `0` were not the ones that affected the centring we wanted to achieve.
+It's really because we didn't mix writing-modes when using the JavaScript solution, so the respective dimensions that resolved to `0` were not the ones that affected the centring we wanted to achieve.
 Maybe re-read that sentence a few times <span class="emoji" role="img" tabindex="0" aria-label="person shrugging">&#x1F937;</span>.

 To horizontally centre our `main` element when vertical writing mode is toggled, we'll need to use the good ol' transform trick.